Bedrock Thinking 7 Apr 2026

 "ANTHROPIC_DEFAULT_OPUS_MODEL_SUPPORTED_CAPABILITIES": "effort,max_effort,thinking,adaptive_thinking,interleaved_thinking",

-"ANTHROPIC_DEFAULT_SONNET_MODEL_SUPPORTED_CAPABILITIES": "effort,thinking,adaptive_thinking,interleaved_thinking"
+"ANTHROPIC_DEFAULT_SONNET_MODEL_SUPPORTED_CAPABILITIES": "effort,thinking,adaptive_thinking,interleaved_thinking",

 }